How Does PR Support Content Marketing?

 With email marketing, you can reach out to prospective clients and industry influencers to share your content and address them in a personalised way.
 For example, you can use email marketing to address a recent industry update that might affect your potential clients and anyone who has an interest in your field.
 The emails don’t have to be salesy; instead, they can focus on creating a relationship and help establish your brand as a source of information and education.

-What’s more, digital PR can be used to increase your email list.
+What’s more, PR can be used to increase your email list.
 For example, if you are promoting a certain product, you can run a giveaway through a blogger or an influencer and (in a GDPR compliant way) collect emails through this competition.
 Not only will this bring extra attention to your product and your brand, but you benefit with a list of names that are clearly keen on what you offer.

 In recent years, blog posts have become the bread and butter of most content marketing campaigns due to the fact they are relatively easy and cheap to produce.
 Blog posts aren’t usually extensive or time-consuming, and can help businesses address industry issues and share insightful information, while ranking for valuable long-tail keywords.

-It’s an effective use of time to align your blog post strategy with your digital PR strategy.
-As an example, take our blog post: why isn’t my website getting traffic?
+It’s an effective use of time to align your blog strategy with your digital PR strategy.
+As an example, take our recent post: why isn’t my website getting traffic?
 After researching, writing and publishing this content on our own website, we could pitch similar and related topics to bloggers and publications.
-We’ve already done all the prep work for this topic, so writing more on this subject wouldn’t require a lot more research, and what’s more, we could directly link back to our blog post in the body of the guest post, using relevant anchor text.
-This will help us to increase rankings for our original blog, while increasing our brand awareness.
+We’ve already done all the prep work for this topic, so writing more on this subject wouldn’t require a lot more research, and what’s more, we could directly link back to our post in the body of the guest post, using relevant anchor text.
+This will help us to increase rankings for our original blog, while boosting our brand awareness.

-Arguably the greatest marriage of content marketing and PR, social media provides a great way to share your content and build relationships.
+Arguably the greatest marriage of content marketing and PR, social media posts provide a great way to share your content and build relationships.
 For example, if you own and run an ecommerce business, it makes sense to have a presence on Instagram.
 You can use this platform to connect with relevant influencers, who would be happy to collaborate with you to promote and review your products, sometimes running giveaways for you to get their following really excited.
 Giveaways can really drive people to your socials and help you grow, while boosting brand awareness and recognition.

 What’s more, you can use social media, in particular Twitter, to build relationships with bloggers.
-For example, if you are looking for influencers to review your product, you can send out a ‘shout out’ on Twitter.
+For example, if you are looking for influencers to review your product, you can send a ‘shout out’ on Twitter.
 Don’t forget to use relevant hashtags, including #prrequest #bloggerswanted #bloggerswanted and #bloggersneeded.
 Give as much pertinent information as possible, along with a compelling image to really get those leads flooding in.
 Once you have an established list of trusted influencers and bloggers, like we have developed here at The Brains, future collaborations will be much more straightforward.

 The real beauty of social media is that it doesn’t have to break the bank.
 Although it costs you to run paid social media advertising campaigns, you can do a lot of your content creation and outreach for little or no cost.